azoth-lang/azoth.language.reference/src/ideas.md

 versions of JAI used "`*~s32 Node`" for a 32-bit relative pointer to a node.
 Notice a signed int is used.
 It may be possible to implement relative pointers in the standard library using structs.

-### Move and Copy Reference Types

-Copy initializers can be defined for reference types.
-However, would it be useful to have reference types that are implicit copy?
-Would it be useful to have reference types that are move by default.
-It seems that this might be useful for implementing something like a type state.
-Consider a socket object.
-This should be a reference type because it is large and may have multiple subtypes.
-However, it could go through three states represented by types (i.e. `AvailableSocket`, `OpenSocket`, `ClosedSocket`).
-There would be methods that took the one and returned the other.
-For example, the `close()` method would consume the socket and then return a `ClosedSocket`.
-However, this may not require move reference types.
-Indeed, one may not want move for most methods on socket.
-The close method could be declared `fn close(iso self) -> iso ClosedSocket`.
-It would then take ownership of self.
-That is a little strange because one can't use the `move` keyword with the self reference.
-The dot operator would have to do this implicitly.

 ### Tuple Base Class

 It probably makes sense to have all tuple types implement a common interface.
 C# has them implement